JakeCoates/TextClassification/README.md

 ## client
 I would build out some spec files with unit testing

-I would develop the colour schemes to not be default ionic I would implement a dark mode as I removed it as it didn't look nice with default colour scheme I would wireframe a solution first and demo that solution before implementing
+I would develop the colour schemes to not be default ionic

+I would implement a dark mode as I removed it as it didn't look nice with default colour scheme

+I would wireframe a solution first and demo that solution before implementing

+## CI/CD
+I would build both parts as part of a pipeline
+I would get the app running using Bitrise to build to the individual app stores